 Your car has something that’s in demand for thieves.
-It isn’t your stereo or anything you’ve hidden in the glove box.
-The item in question is underneath the car, takes seconds to remove, and is required for your car to run properly.
-Thieves want your car’s catalytic converter.
+It isn’t your stereo system or anything you’ve hidden in the glove box.
+Some thieves target the car's tires or machinery underneath the car.
+Thieves want your car’s catalytic converter, which takes seconds to remove and is required for your car to run properly.